grnet/gnt-networking/docs/index.rst

 To disable DDNS updates unset the AUTHENTICATION_METHOD variable in `/etc/defaults/gnt-networking`.

-If DDNS updates are enabled, the admin must set the SERVER (the IP of the DNS server) and FZONE (the domain of the instances) variables found in `/etc/default/gnt-networking`.
+To enable DDNS updates, the admin must set the `SERVER` (the IP of the DNS server), this enables reverse zone updates.
+It is expected that the admin has precofingured DDNS updates for the specific reverse dns zones.
+If `FZONE` is defined (forward zone/domain) then instances without FQDN in their names will update the A/AAAA records of the forward zone.
+If instances have a FQDN then the domain of the instance name will try and get updated at the SERVER.
+Default settings are in `/etc/default/gnt-networking` but they can be overriden by `/etc/ganeti/dnshook.conf`.
 Please note that currenlty only one domain is supported for the instances.

+In case an instance that belongs to a dual stack ganeti network must have its AAAA and PTR (in ip6.arpa) record removed for some reason, one can set the instance tag `disable_ipv6`.
+One must migrate or reboot the instance for changes to take place.

 In case of ``bind9`` method (e.g `DDNS <https://wiki.debian.org/DDNS>`_),
 the KEYFILE variable in `/etc/default/gnt-networking` must point to